Pravargav/Amadeus/English/sentences.md

--> She walked past the hospital.
+-> The plane - flew over the building/ - is above the building.

-(You do NOT enter.
+-> She walked past the hospital.(You do NOT enter.
 You do NOT stop.
 You just go beyond it.)

 -> She drove through the market. (inside the market area)- (Through -go inside and come out)